-\header{Contributions.} To the best of the author's knowledge, this is the first experience report describing a university-level course that systematically frames quantum computing through SE concerns rather than through algorithms or formalism alone.
-The paper makes the following contributions: \begin{enumerate*} \item a transferable course design template that integrates quantum computing fundamentals with SE concerns such as abstraction, testing, tooling, and lifecycle issues, \item a modular pedagogical structure that leverages research roadmaps to organize quantum software engineering (QSE) topics and connect them to executable artifacts and classroom activities, \item an assessment model suitable for mixed undergraduate and graduate audiences, and \item a set of practical observations and lessons learned relevant to instructors considering similar offerings. \end{enumerate*}
+The novelty claimed here is not any individual quantum topic, framework, testing method, or use of project-based learning.
+It is their systematic SE framing, the sequence from executable quantum foundations into QSE, the mixed-level assessment design, and the lessons documented from an actual offering.
+The paper \textit{contributes}: \begin{enumerate*} \item a documented course design that integrates quantum computing fundamentals with SE concerns such as abstraction, testing, tooling, and lifecycle issues, \item a modular pedagogical structure that leverages research roadmaps to organize quantum software engineering (QSE) topics and connect them to executable artifacts and classroom activities, \item an assessment model suitable for mixed undergraduate and graduate audiences, and \item context-sensitive observations and lessons for instructors considering similar offerings. \end{enumerate*}

-\header{Paper structure.} The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:background} situates the course within the broader landscape of quantum computing education and identifies gaps related to SE concerns.
-Section~\ref{sec:course} describes the design and delivery of the course, including educational goals, lecture structure, and assessment components.
-Section~\ref{sec:students} provides contextual information about the student population and course dynamics.
-Section~\ref{sec:lessons} synthesizes observations and lessons learned from the first offering of the course.
-Threats to validity and limitations are discussed in Section~\ref{sec:threats}, followed by concluding remarks and future directions in Section~\ref{sec:summary}. \smlocation{}
+Section~\ref{sec:course} describes the course design and delivery, including its objectives, lecture structure, and assessment components.
+Section~\ref{sec:students} characterizes the student population and course dynamics, while Section~\ref{sec:lessons} synthesizes observations and lessons from the first offering.
+Section~\ref{sec:threats} discusses threats to validity and limitations, and Section~\ref{sec:summary} concludes with directions for future refinement and replication. \smlocation{}